-A new documentary about the project, from Grand Union and film director Sima Gonsai, will be launched online on Friday 16th July.
-Commissioned by The Space and filmed in Birmingham during Spring 2021, over 4 different locations, the film captures the real life stories, dreams and achievements of the people involved in the project, from participants, artists, gardeners and volunteers to the organisations underpinning the work.
+A new documentary about the project, from Grand Union and film director Sima Gonsai, was launched online on Friday 16th July 2021.
+Commissioned by The Space and filmed in Birmingham during the Spring, over 4 different locations, the film captures the real life stories, dreams and achievements of the people involved in the project, from participants, artists, gardeners and volunteers to the organisations underpinning the work.
 The garden becomes a place of shared stories, plant growing, food making, and also sanctuary, recovery and meaningful production.
 The film also shows the benefits of connecting people to nature when in difficult times and also questions what role local communities and the arts and culture can play to the post-covid19 social and economic recovery.

 Q&A Panel: Jo Capper (Collaborative Programme Curator, Grand Union), Sima Gonsai (Director) and a gardener and resident from the project in conversation with Cheryl Jones (Director of Grand Union)

 About this Artist